mangpo/greenthumb/documentation/new-isa.md

 - class `armdemo-parser%`, which parses `armdemo` IR source code into string-IR format.
 - three methods in the class `armdemo-printer%`: `print-syntax-inst` prints string-IR program in source format; `encode-inst` converts string-IR to encoded-IR format; and `decode-inst` converts encoded-IR to string-IR format.

 Apart from being able to parse source code with complete instructions, the parser should be able to parse string "?" as `(inst #f #f)` for both String-IR and encoded-IR formats.
-This is used a place holder for an instruction to be synthesized during testing.
+This is used as a place holder for an instruction to be synthesized during testing.
-See example code generated from the setup script how to implement these methods including handling "?".
-After implement these methods, use `test-simulator.rkt` to test the parser and printer.
+See example code generated from the setup script on how to implement these methods including handling "?".
+After implementing these methods, use `test-simulator.rkt` to test the parser and printer.

 <a name="secC"></a>
 ### C. ISA Semantics